rpm-software-management/rpm/CONTRIBUTING.md

 * needs to have a future - the project does not add support for legacy technologies
 * align with [RPM's philosophy](https://rpm-software-management.github.io/rpm/manual/philosophy.html) and design
-* be implemented following the [RPM coding style](CODING_STYLE.md) and submitted according to the guidelines in [submitting patches](#Submitting-Patches)
+* be implemented following the [RPM coding style](CODING_STYLE.md), include documentation and tests and submitted according to the guidelines in [submitting patches](#Submitting-Patches)

 **When planning on any non-trivial amount of work on RPM, please check with us